 Many sources of information are available on methods and practices for using energy and water efficiently.
-The following are some helpful practices initiated by Raman GreenClub on individual actions to consider.
+The following are some helpful tips on individual actions to consider.

-- 11.1.
-Turn lights out when you leave rooms unoccupied or in unoccupied rooms that you pass.
-Encourage others to do the same. - 11.2.
+- 1. Turn lights out when you leave rooms unoccupied or in unoccupied rooms that you pass.
+Encourage others to do the same. - 2.
 Turn off or unplug office equipment, laptop computers, monitors and lab equipment, unless in use, especially at night and on weekends.
-Unplug equipment that is not used frequently. - 11.3.
-Turn off fume hoods and biosafety cabinets when not in use to prevent the loss of conditioned air. - 11.4.
-Adjust the thermostat to save energy when you are away from your office or dorm room for extended periods or vacations".
-Set to lower temperatures during the winter and warmer settings during the summer. (\where thermostat is adjustable) - 11.5 Develop research processes that are efficient and use resources wisely. - 11.6 Dress appropriately for each season.
-Personal heaters and cooling devices are strongly discouraged. - 11.7.
-Choose computer and device power management settings to minimize energy usage. - 11.8.
-Report water leaks to Customer Service Centre.

-11.9 Use compact fluorescent light or LED bulbs in all floor and desk lamps.

-11.10 Do not idle fleet vehicles
+Unplug equipment that is not used frequently. - 3.
+Turn off fume hoods and biosafety cabinets when not in use to prevent the loss of conditioned air. - 4.
+Adjust the thermostat to save energy when you are away from your office or dorm room for extended periods or vacations\.
+Set to lower temperatures during the winter and warmer settings during the summer. (\where thermostat is adjustable) - 5.
+Develop research processes that are efficient and use resources wisely. - 6.
+Dress appropriately for each season.
+Personal heaters and cooling devices are strongly discouraged. - 7.
+Choose computer and device power management settings to minimize energy - usage.
+8.Report water leaks to Customer Service Centre. - 9.Use compact fluorescent light or LED bulbs in all floor and desk lamps.
+10.Do not idle fleet vehicles

-- 11.11.
-Develop funding opportunities to support investment in energy and water conservation projects - 11.12 Develop a communication plan to share with the campus community energy efficiency and energy and water performance.

-11.13.
-Develop engagement and awareness programs with regular publicity campaigns.

-11.14.
-Implement an Energy Management Information System to monitor consumption and measure and verify savings for energy and water age 4
+- 11. Develop funding opportunities to support investment in energy and water conservation projects - 12.
+Develop a communication plan to share with the campus community energy efficiency and energy and water performance. - 13.Develop engagement and awareness programs with regular publicity campaigns. - 14.Implement an Energy Management Information System to monitor consumption and measure and verify savings for energy and water